cloudenochcsis/military-equipment-inventory/README.md

 ![Military Equipment Inventory](https://img.shields.io/badge/Military%20Equipment-Inventory%20System-darkgreen?style=for-the-badge&logo=database&logoColor=white)

+## ⚠️ Important Disclaimer

+**This application is built for learning and demonstration purposes only, specifically to showcase container technologies and container orchestration concepts.
+It should NOT be used in production environments as it may contain security vulnerabilities and is not hardened for real-world deployment.**

+This project serves as an educational tool for understanding:
+- Multi-container application architecture
+- Docker and Docker Compose workflows
+- Container orchestration principles
+- Modern web application development patterns

 ## Overview

 The Military Equipment Inventory System is a robust platform designed for military organizations to efficiently track, manage, and maintain their equipment inventory.
 The system features a tactical-styled interface with military-grade security measures and comprehensive equipment management capabilities.